MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ContainerSlot.md

 > This property can't be edited in read-only mode.

 > [!WARNING]
+> This property can throw errors when used.
+>
 > Throws if the value is outside the range of 1-255.

 ### **isStackable**